clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 To keep R Markdown dead-simple, it lacks some features you might occasionally want to use.
 Your options for fancier documents are:

-* Use HTML/CSS for custom formatting
+* Use HTML with CSS for custom formatting
 * Use LaTeX and .Rnw files instead of .Rmd

 For day-to-day use, plain vanilla R Markdown does the job.